symfony/symfony-docs/best_practices/security.rst

 If your security logic is complex and can't be centralized into a method like ``isAuthor()``, you should leverage custom voters.
-These are an order of magnitude easier than `ACL's`_ and will give you the flexibility you need in almost all cases.
+These are an order of magnitude easier than :doc:`ACL's </cookbook/security/acl>` and will give you the flexibility you need in almost all cases.

 First, create a voter class.
 The following example shows a voter that implements the same ``getAuthorEmail`` logic you used above: